 A: This is a walking experience.
 We explore the wilderness on foot for for the entire trail.
 There is a vehicle at the camp that will pick us up on the odd occasion when our tracking has led us too far away to make it back to camp on foot.

-For those wishing to also have an experience of the wilderness from a safari vehicle, we offer combination packages that adds time at a partner, driving-centred, camp before and/or after your walking trail.
-Please see our suggestions here.
+For those wishing to also have an experience of the wilderness from a safari vehicle, we offer combination packages that add time at driving camps before and/or after your walking trail.

 Q: Are there dangerous animals in this area?